btdavis300/after-school-special/README.md

 - Delete their account.
 - Add users to their "Connections" List.
 - Enroll in a program.
+- UI/UX formatted for both Web and mobile access.

 ## Stretch Goals
 - Be able to message other users, using Active Cable.